calebong/calebong.github.io/index.md

        said Monday that it has partnered with NBA star PJ Tucker to sell 100 pairs of sneakers that range from very rare to highly-coveted.
 Tucker has amassed a collection of sneakers numbering in the thousands.
 As of Monday morning, a pair of PJ Tucker Nike Kobe 6 Protro were priced at $12,500, while a pair of PJ Tucker Nike Kyrie 6 shoes were a more reasonable $1,000.
 Ebay said in May that sales of sneakers and watches have accelerated on the e-commerce site.
 Shares of eBay have run up 27.2% for the year, while the S&amp;P 500 index
         SPX,
         -1.14%
-       has gained 21.1%., Oracle Corp. on Monday confirmed plans to acquire Cerner Corp. for nearly $30 billion, pushing into the healthcare space a few months after another software giant, Microsoft Corp., made a similar acquisition, leaving analysts to wonder what other software companies will look to buy their way into hospitals.                                                                                                                                                                                                                                                                                                                                        , Tonya Garcia is a MarketWatch reporter covering retail and consumer-oriented companies.
+       has gained 21.1%., Amazon, Visa, Nordstrom, and AT&amp;T are among the stocks pegged to outperform the S&amp;P 500 next year.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          , Tonya Garcia is a MarketWatch reporter covering retail and consumer-oriented companies.
 You can follow her on Twitter @tgarcianyc.
 She is based in New York.
 Tonya joined MarketWatch from Moguldom Media, where she was business editor for MadameNoire, a website targeting African-American women with a range of content from personal finance to economics, politics, education and lifestyle and entertainment.
 She also worked at Mediabistro, and previously handled media relations for MSLGroup’s consumer practice. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/united-states/currency </td>